Posted on Saturday, November 1st, 2003

 Sure the final battle between Zion and the machines has the best special effects ever put to film and are any sci-fi geek's wet dream.
 Yes the last fight between Smith and Neo above The City was exactly what every super-hero comic fan's been dying to see.
 But that's just something to look at.
 What in the hell happened to the story?
 I didn't mind the fact that Revolutions completely negated or disregarded most everything from Reloaded because, let's face it, there wasn't much worth salvaging (hell, now I'm trying to figure out what the point of Reloaded even was).
 But what did we get instead?
 Something even worse.

-Neo, who became all-powerful while in the Matrix has somehow inexplicably become super-powered outside the computer world as well, able to shut down Sentinels and blow up machine bombs at will.
+Neo, who became all-powerful while in The Matrix has somehow inexplicably become super-powered outside the computer world as well, able to shut down sentinels and blow up machine bombs at will.
 And what explanation do we get?
 "The power of The One extends beyond The Matrix."
 Yeah, whatever.
 In the beginning of the Matrix trilogy, there was a plan... a prophecy to guide the logic of the story and provide a reality where super-powered kung-fu fighting could happen.
-By the time we get to Revolutions there is no logic, just a pathetic Christ analogy story with nifty visuals, a conversation with the "Big Giant Head," and more of the Oracle's rambling nonsense at the end.
+By the time we get to Revolutions there is no logic, just a pathetic Christ analogy story with nifty visuals, a conversation with the "Big Giant Head," and more of the Oracle's rambling nonsense at the very end.
 That's a revolution in film-making I don't want.
 Oh well, we've always got Lord of the Rings: Return of the King coming up (at least that one's got an actual story to it).

 Posted on Tuesday, November 11th, 2003